elastio/contrib/elastio-sql-backup-ssstar-stream/README.md

 - Elastio CLI

 ### Backup procedure
-1. Create native backup of SQL on S3:
-1.1.
-Add `SQLSERVER_BACKUP_RESTORE` to an option group on your DB instance
+1. Add `SQLSERVER_BACKUP_RESTORE` to an option group on your DB instance
 	See: [Support for native backup and restore in SQL Server](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Appendix.SQLServer.Options.BackupRestore.html)
-1.2.
-Using SSMS or sqlcmd run query to create a backup:
+2. Using SSMS or sqlcmd run query to create a backup:
 	```
 	exec msdb.dbo.rds_backup_database
 		@source_db_name='database_name',